-Mr Rob May is an Early Career Researcher Fellow at CARR, and Doctoral candidate at the Department of History at Sheffield Hallam University.
-He specialises in the British radical right from a transnational perspective – both past and present.
+Mr Rob May is a Doctoral Fellow at CARR, and Doctoral candidate at the Department of History at Sheffield Hallam University.
 See his profile here.

 © Rob May.
 Views expressed on this website are individual contributors and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).